ankschoubey/old-blog/_pages/philosophy.md

 1. Fullfill potential: The positive effect of doing hard things
 2. No one gets away with anything.
 So actually solve the problem
 3. Start now!
 Don't wait.(You can't wait until forever to get started.
 Only by starting now you'll make it easier for your future self.
 The problems with perfection)

+Needs vs Wants.

+Nihilism of modern age.
+And Traditional Roles to the rescue.

+#makeMistakes

 Facing obstacles.
 And becoming antifragile.